 Work has also been undertaken to enhance the excellent playing areas and surfaces at the ground over recent seasons.
 New drainage has been installed to nine of the sixteen grass pitches which has brought four pitches into use for the first time.

-Car parking has been improved at the site and there will also be dedicated spaces for coaches and minibuses in due course.
+Car parking has been improved at the site and there will also be dedicated spaces for coaches and minibuses.
 A bicycle rack has also been installed to encourage green methods of travel.